 Buy in bulk, on sale and know their refund policy.

 Once you find some companies or products that you’re interested in, make sure to get on their email lists.
-These lists usually have regular discount codes and they will also tip you off to upcoming sales.
+These lists usually have regular discount codes, and they will also tip you off to upcoming sales.
 Some companies also have membership rewards if you are a regular customer.
-Here at The Bloomi, we offer a points system so you can earn some savings with every purchase.
+Here at Bloomi, we offer a points system so you can earn some savings with every purchase.
 Alternatively, if you have some friends or relatives that are interested in transitioning over, team up with them and buy in bulk direct from the manufacturer for a cheaper, per unit price.

 You should also become familiar with return policies.
 Using clean products is important, but it’s ultimately a waste of money and energy if you end up hating the way an item works or smells.
-Most companies that believe in their products will offer you a full refund or replacement item if you’re unsatisfied so be sure to reach out if something doesn’t quite meet your expectations.
-Just FYI, The Bloomi offers product refunds and exchanges for all items on their marketplace.
+Most companies that believe in their products will offer you a full refund or replacement item if you’re unsatisfied, so be sure to reach out if something doesn’t quite meet your expectations.
+Just FYI, Bloomi offers product refunds and exchanges for all items on the marketplace.
 You can read more details here.

 There is no need to go throw away everything you currently own.
-Go ahead and use up what you have and make a plan to replace them with alternatives once you’re done.
+Go ahead and use up what you have, and make a plan to replace them with alternatives once you’re done.
 It’s less wasteful and better for your budget.
 Also, many non-toxic products are higher quality, meaning that you aren’t going to have to use as much of a product to get the same effect.
-Experiment with the amount you use as you can often use 1/2 the suggested amount of liquids or powders and still get the intended results.
+Experiment with the amount you use as you can often use half the suggested amount of liquids or powders and still get the intended results.